top of page

 Lonnie's playwriting journey began with three

-10-minute plays produced at Newton North High School as part of their annual Playwrights Festival.
+10-minute plays produced at Newton North High School as part of the annual Playwrights Festival.
 Her plays have since been produced by college theatre organizations including SpikeTape at Wesleyan University and NOMADS at Columbia University.

 Rabbitman